Beijaflore-Security-LAB/sslcompare/README.md

 To add a baseline, create a file and fill it the same way anssi.json is filled.

-The pass your baseline file in the command line :
+Then pass your baseline file in the command line :
 ```sh
 test.py sslcompare.py -u mytargetsite.com -b mybaseline.json
 ```